TimKDJ/jasp-desktop/syntax-revised.md

 -    Can analyses have multiple formulas?
 -    Where to add formula and isNuisance in the options list?
 Model terms?
 -    `jaspAnalysis` will not be an R package in JASP; how can we translate it?
+-   how do we name the main analysis function?